 The state of Georgia has implemented multiple strategies to build agency relations, including holding a statewide procurement conference.
 The conference is the state’s education and networking event for procurement professionals and supplier partners.
 One session that gained a lot of traction was called “Help Us, Help You” and was designed just for the strategic sourcing unit.
 However, over time, the session was introduced to other units.
 In the session, all of the customer agencies were in the room and learned about the central office’s procurement processes.
 The central office then asked very specific questions concerning the ways they could improve their functions.
 For example, the central procurement office took the opportunity to pose questions like, “What contracts do you need?”.
 The procurement office then took that information, compiled all the agencies’ answers, and then made a priority list of the ones that they could tackle that would provide agencies with the things they needed immediately.

-The state of Michigan has created a new purchasing process outside of the ERP system called “Alternate Payment Process.”
+The state of Michigan has created a new purchasing process outside of the ERP system called the “Alternate Payment Process.”
 Before this process, the sick fish in the Fish and Wildlife Agency were dying because the medical fish food was not getting to the fish in time.
-However, by designing an alternate payment process outside their ERP system they were able to stream-line the procurement of medical fish food and the medicated fish food was able to get to the sick fish.
+However, by designing an alternate payment process outside their ERP system they were able to streamline the procurement of medical fish food and the medicated fish food was able to get to the sick fish.
 The central procurement office went above and beyond to meet with biologists in the fish sanctuary and ask agencies “What is it like in your everyday job and how can we make it easier for you to get what you need?” before implementing this process.
 If an agency needed a request for an alternate process, the central procurement office explained the rules of what they needed to see in terms of reports.
 For example, with this process the Fish & Wildlife Agency can pick up the phone with the vendor and order the necessary medicated fish food.
 This new process saves 10-20 hours a week for a dozen people as well as protects the health of the fish.
 With this new system, the central procurement office is saying, “We can meet you halfway!”

 These are just a few of the innovative strategies states are using to build relationships with their agencies.
 These strategies have brought about great outcomes such as improved agency relationships, an increase in agency comfort levels to ask questions ahead of time, inclusion of the central office into procurement processes sooner, and an increase in agency procurement training and education.